Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

     DB=postgres bundle --without development test heroku production assets git add Gemfile.lock
-    git commit -m "switch Gemfile.lock to pg exclusivly"
+    git commit -m "switch Gemfile.lock to pg exclusivly" [Tester comment 10/12/2012 from a Windows PC user.
+Heroku writes gem file dynamically at compile time and uses a deploy mode that insists Gemfile.lock be in version control.
+This can be a pickle with conditional gems, if you deploy on a system that is not fitted with ruby development tools.
+To edit Gemfile (as is often needed), it is necessary to run bundle install locally and create a matching Gemfile.lock.
+Something which is poorly supported at this time on native Windows systems.
+To deploy your Rails apps more easily, either run a virtual box under Windows or find an old PC and load Linux on it. ]

 Install the `heroku` gem: